horticultureCoop/docs/legal/bylaws.md

 # Article I Organization

-Section 1.1 – **Name.**   The name of the organization is Horticulture Cooperative (referred to in these bylaws as &quot;the Co-op&quot;).
+Section 1.1 – **Name.**   The name of the organization is Horticulture Cooperative (referred to in these bylaws as "the Co-op").

 Section 1.2 – **Purpose and mission**.
 The purpose of the Co-op is two-fold: (i) to produce original products in fields of practice including but not limited to technology which make a unique contribution to sustainability, culture, and/or community; (ii) to seamlessly connect inventors, entrepreneurs, and other visionaries with veteran sustainable product development and design professionals.
 The mission is to advocate for our clients and one another through practice sharing, mentoring, collaboration, and unique community-building efforts such as active land conservation, outreach, and productive collaboration with other sustainability-focused organizations.
 The Co-op shall be operated exclusively on a cooperative and nonprofit basis.